eric-hawthorne/relishpl-concurrent-db-xactions/tools/README.txt

 Relish.tmLanguage (and its companion file, Relish.tmLanguage.ForBundleEditor) is a syntax highlighter configuration file for relish programming language source code files (.rel files)

-This configuration file works in Sublime Text 2 and TextMate (a text editor for Macs) to enable relish source code syntax colouring in these editors.
+This configuration file works in Sublime Text 2 (or 3) and TextMate (a text editor for Macs) to enable relish source code syntax colouring in these editors.

 ------------------------------
-To install in Sublime Text 2, place the file as follows
+To install in Sublime Text 2 (or 3), place the file as follows

 Linux: ~/.config/sublime-text-2/Packages/Relish/Relish.tmLanguage
 OS X: ~/Library/Application Support/Sublime Text 2/Packages/Relish/Relish.tmLanguage
 Windows: %APPDATA%\Sublime Text 2/Packages/Relish/Relish.tmLanguage

-and restart Sublime Text 2
+You may have to restart Sublime Text 2 (or 3) but recent experience is that you don't.

-Then, in Sublime Text 2
+Then, in Sublime Text 2 (or 3)
 1. Open a .rel file

+It may then just work, colouring the program text.
+If not, ...

 2. Go to the View menu
       Syntax
         Open all with current extension as...